zahrabeng/js-node-postgres-demos/README.md

 - Then connect to the database (as academy) (e.g. with beekeeper studio) and run all of the sql in [create-tables.sql](./create-tables.sql).
 This will create and populate the tables required for the demo.

-Alternatively, once you have created the empty database, you can run create-tables.sql from the terminal as follows:
+# Setting up the node project

+run

 ```
-sudo -u postgres psql demos -f create-tables.sql
+yarn
 ```
+to install the dependencies specified in `package.json`

 # Setting up your connection string for heroku